 Each of these factors, on its own, contributes significant value to seniors as they age.
 Considered all together, these fives differentiators give Life Care community members a chance to thrive, taking confidence in the knowledge that they have made the best choices for themselves and those they love.

-Evaluating the Costs
+Evaluating the Costs of Staying at Home vs. Moving

 When deciding whether to stay at home or to move—and when choosing between a Life Care community and other senior living arrangements—it’s difficult, but not impossible, to compare the associated costs and return on investment (ROI).